“What’s measured gets managed. Numbers have an important story to tell.”—Peter Drucker.

 Chennai, Tamil Nadu, India

-Anusha began her information-technology (IT) career as a developer and gained her knowledge of User Experience through formal education, by conducting user research, and by being responsible for user-interface design on her projects.
-She has expertise in diverse domains, including insurance, retail, banking, healthcare, and engineering.
-She has over 11 years of work experience in sales, research, ecommerce design, UX consulting, Lean and agile methodologies, UX design processes; and interaction design for Web, mobile, and enterprise applications.
+Anusha began her information-technology (IT) career as a developer, then gained her knowledge of User Experience through formal education and by conducting user research and taking responsibility for user-interface design on her projects.
+Her expertise is in defining end-to-end UX design solutions for applications that address both business and users’ needs, in diverse domains, including insurance, retail, banking, healthcare, and engineering.
+She has over 15 years of work experience in sales, research, ecommerce, banking, insurance, testing, IoT, parking solutions, UX consulting, the Lean and agile methodologies, UX design processes; and interaction design for Web, mobile, and enterprise applications.
 She enjoys singing and reading about human psychology and design.
+She is loves mentoring and coaching budding UX talents and busy professionals.
 Read More